The Pupil Premium

 The key purpose of the Pupil Premium funding is to enable all pupils to reach their full potential.
 Each school may decide how best to use the funding to enable all its pupils to reach age related expectations and are held accountable for how it has been used to support pupils from low income families.

 We recognise that barriers to achievement take a variety of forms and will do whatever it takes to support a child, both in and out of the classroom.
 We use all our resources to ensure that every child has an equal opportunity to become an empowered learner.
-In order to achieve this we offer our children a wide range of opportunities, we always make sure these are accessible for everyone.
+In order to achieve this, we offer our children a wide range of opportunities and we always make sure these are accessible for everyone.
 We work with our families and colleagues to make sure everyone has high aspirations for all pupils.
 We ensure pupil premium children are well represented and have a voice on our school council and eco committees.

 How Can I Find Out If My Child Is Entitled To The Pupil Premium Funding?